kiegroup/github-action-build-chain/README.md

 ### Debug

 A specific `.vscode/launch.json` has been provided for debugging purposes.
-So just open `Run and Debug` VSCode tab and you will be able to run whatever the taska available in the file.
+So just open `Run and Debug` VSCode tab and you will be able to run whatever the tasks are available in the file.

 ### build-chain-configuration-reader dependency